 Unless the presiding judge has referred the case to a magistrate judge to conduct a settlement conference, within 14 days after the first defendant files its answer, the Mediation Office will assign a mediator.
 The mediator shall promptly confer with counsel for the parties to schedule a mediation session to occur no later than 14 weeks after the first defendant files its answer.
 The mediator shall inform the Mediation Office no later than 60 days after the first defendant files its answer of the schedule for the mediation session.
-Unless the parties have filed a Stipulation of Dismissal with the Clerk of Court, the parties shall appear at the mediation session or at a settlement conference before a magistrate judge.
-The plaintiff shall attend the mediation or settlement conference.
+Unless the parties have filed a Stipulation of Dismissal with the Clerk of Court, the parties shall appear at the mediation session or at a settlement conference.
 The City's representative must have full authority to settle the case; if the City requires additional approvals in order to settle, the City must have arranged for telephone access to such persons during the mediation or settlement conference.